swartout/swartout.github.io/_posts/2023-02-22-huggingface-tutorial.md

 pipe = pipeline("text-classification") # text-classification is the task
 pipe(['Wow, this notebook is amazing!', 'I hate self-referential jokes!']) # inference
 ```

-    No model was supplied, defaulted to distilbert-base-uncased-finetuned-sst-2-english and revision af0f99b (https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english).
-    Using a pipeline without specifying a model name and revision in production is not recommended.

-    Downloading:   0%|          | 0.00/268M [00:00<?, ?B/s]

 There's a couple things to take note of: